mrdonado/blog/_posts/2020-05-10-cloud-infancy.markdown

 There is however one thing you can do when starting a new project or when taking architectural decisions on existing projects on the cloud, and it is to **forget for a moment how big of an expert you are**, try to adopt [a beginners mindset](https://www.creativehuddle.co.uk/how-to-adopt-a-beginners-mindset), and follow the golden rule of the software development craft: [the Keep It Simple, Stupid (KISS™) principle](https://en.wikipedia.org/wiki/KISS_principle).

-The cloud came to help us with our jobs, not for us to overengineer our solutions or to take the [Resume Driven Development](http://radar.oreilly.com/2014/10/resume-driven-development.html) road.
+The cloud came to help us, it's not there for us to overengineer our solutions or to take the [Resume Driven Development](http://radar.oreilly.com/2014/10/resume-driven-development.html) road.
 Things tend to get complicated by themselves and it's our responsibility to do our best to keep them as simple as possible.

 Some of the clear benefits of the cloud are:

-- You don't have to buy or manage hardware yourself
+- You don't have to buy or manage hardware yourself.
-- It *should* be cheaper
+- It *should* be cheaper.
-- Software updates are managed or simplified
+- Software updates are managed or simplified.
-- It offers a fast and reliable service (typically 99.9% availability)
+- It offers a fast and reliable service (typically 99.9% availability).
-- It makes it easier to write software that scales (although if you're a startup, chances are that [you shouldn't have to worry much about that](http://paulgraham.com/ds.html))
+- It makes it easier to write software that scales (although if you're a startup, chances are that [you shouldn't have to worry much about that](http://paulgraham.com/ds.html)).

 If you misuse the tools that the cloud offers you, however, you can easily ruin its associated benefits, even creating brand new categories of problems.
 Here are some **common problems** that I've experienced when working on legacy projects on the cloud: